IgnitionZK/ignition-zk/docs/treasury-role-hieararchy.md

 3. **Role Revocation**:
    - When transferring the admin role, the old admin's role is properly revoked
-   - transferAdminRole() both grants the new admin and revokes the caller
+   - `transferAdminRole()` both grants the new admin and revokes the caller
 4. **Environment-Specific Configurations**:
    - In production: IgnitionZK multisig has ultimate control
    - In development: Relayer temporarily assumes these roles for testing
 5. **Critical Functions**:
-   - Treasury funds can only be moved via approved transfers
+   - Treasury funds can only be moved via approved transfers by the GM or the DAO Multisig, if the DAO has set up a multi sig wallet.
-   - Implementation upgrades require multisig approval
+   - Implementation upgrades require IgnitionZK multisig approval
    - Treasury deployment requires proper governance